victoryoalli/laravel-code-generator/README.md

 Laravel Code Generator is a PHP Laravel Package that uses Blade template engine to generate code for you.

+The difference between other code generators is that this one will generate the code exactly as you want it to be, same design, same lines of code.

 ## Installation

 Use composer to install Laravel Code Generator.